Manhattan Transfer Co-founder Laurel Massé and Her Life in Music

 By 1975, they had caught the attention of Atlantic Records founder and president Ahmet Ertigun, who signed them to a contract, leading to extensive touring in the U.S. and Europe.

-“Then when we finally got home to our own little homes and we put down our little suitcases and poured ourselves a cup of whatever, then the phone rang.
+“When we finally got home to our own little homes and we put down our little suitcases and poured ourselves a cup of whatever, then the phone rang.
 The Captain &Tennille backed out of a gig at Harrah’s in Lake Tahoe, and we had to get right back on the road for a week.
-Believe me, I thought about leaving! (laughs).
+Believe me, I thought about leaving the group! (laughs).
 In New Zealand, I wondered what would happen if I just didn’t get back on the plane, ‘cause it was the most beautiful place I’d ever seen, but I got back on the plane, ‘cause I was always afraid of what would happen, I guess!”

 Then came an opportunity for the quartet to star in their own TV variety show as a summer replacement for Cher’s program.